March 20, 2024

 What are critical learning phases?

-For example, one stage of counting is that students know “how many” after counting.
+For example, one stage of counting is that students “know how many” after counting.
 Have you ever watched a student count a collection, then when asked how many, they count again?
 It’s not because they forgot; it’s because the last number they said doesn’t yet hold meaning for them.
 They don’t understand that it represents the total amount of objects counted.

 I think of each phase as a brick in the mathematical foundation necessary to build number sense.
 As with any structure, cracks will eventually show if we don’t start with a solid foundation.
 Students may “appear to be successful in the short term but their lack of meaningful learning eventually shows up.”
+(Richardson, 2012)

 - Understanding counting